-- .1 Provide equipment identification in accordance with Section 26 05 01 Common Work Results Electrical. - .2 Nameplate for each panelboard size 7 engraved as follows: - .1 Line 1 is to be the panel identifier as indicated on the drawings, for example "PNL-L10". - .2 Line 2 is to be the voltage, for example "120/240V, 1\mathcal{Q}". - .3 Complete circuit directory with typewritten legend. - .4 Provide lamacoid for each breaker in 600V panelboards.
+- .1 Provide equipment identification in accordance with Section 26 05 01 Common Work Results Electrical. - .2 Nameplate for each panelboard size 7 engraved as follows: - .1 Line 1 is to be the panel identifier on the drawings, for example "PNL-L10". - .2 Line 2 is to be the voltage, for example "120/240V, 1\mathcal{Q}". - .3 Complete circuit directory with typewritten legend. - .4 Provide lamacoid for each breaker in 600V panelboards.

-- .1 Locate panelboards as indicated and mount securely, plumb, true and square, to adjoining surfaces. - .2 Install surface mounted panelboards on plywood backboards.
-Where practical, group panelboards on common backboard. - .3 Mount panelboards to height of two (2) metres to top of cover, as required by Code, or as indicated. - .4 Connect loads to circuits.
+- .1 Locate panelboards and mount securely, plumb, true and square, to adjoining surfaces. - .2 Install surface mounted panelboards on plywood backboards.
+Where practical, group panelboards on common backboard. - .3 Mount panelboards to height of two (2) metres to top of cover, as required by Code. - .4 Connect loads to circuits.